Cost of Owning an Alaskan Malamute

-Total cost of owning a Alaskan Malamute: purchase price, food, vet bills, grooming, and insurance.
+Total cost of owning an Alaskan Malamute: purchase price, food, vet bills, grooming, and insurance.
 Annual and lifetime budget for this large breed.

 Purchase/Adoption Cost

-Owning a Alaskan Malamute is a significant financial commitment over their 10-14 yrs lifespan.
+Owning an Alaskan Malamute is a significant financial commitment over their 10-14 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute benefits from care tailored to its physical and behavioral profile.
 What makes the Alaskan Malamute distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 First-Year Expenses